Erectile Dysfunction / Can Epididymal Cyst Cause Erectile Dysfunction

 3. Associated Conditions

 Sometimes, erectile dysfunction is linked to other underlying issues that cause similar symptoms.
+For example:

 • Chronic epididymitis (long-term inflammation of the epididymis)